Note:

 LAMA Details

-Red color row - The data post doesn't happen at regular intervals.
+Red color row - Data posting does not occur at regular intervals.

-Green color row - The data post starts happening at regular intervals.
+Green color row - Data posting begins occurring at regular intervals.

 Error Count Column